LudoZipsin/PP_free_learning_fetcher/README.md

 ## motivation

-PacktPub is just awesome, the quality of their book is just great, they are easy to read and there is almost dozen of book for every topics you'll want.
-I visit their site very often to see their newest books.
+[PacktPub](https://www.packtpub.com/) is just awesome, the quality of their book is just great, they are easy to read and there is almost dozen of book for every topics you'll want.
+I visit their site very often to see their newest books and paying for a subscription to gain access to their library worth every single dime it cost.

-They also provide an offer: **free learning**.
+They also provide an offer: [free learning](https://www.packtpub.com/packt/offers/free-learning).
 Basically, they propose a free random ebook from their library every day.
 Yes, for FREE, without DRM or some other nasty thing.

 Most of the time, I visit their site every day in order to claim this free ebook.
 However, I travel a lot, and sometime I can't have access to an internet connection and I miss the daily free ebook.
 And since Murphy is always there to have a fun, most of the time it is an ebook about the technologies I really want to learn more.